 Fortunately for people who want to satisfy their sweet tooth without compromising their hair health, there’s currently no evidence to suggest that these non-nutritive sweeteners have an impact on hair loss.
 In the case of aspartame, in fact, evidence contradicts the supposed link between the sweetener and hair loss .

 Eating too many sugar-based foods, meanwhile, can compromise hair health, with research suggesting that avoiding sugary foods is key to improving hair growth .
-So you can continue using Stevia, Sucralose, and other types of sweeteners without worrying about the impact on your tresses.
+So you can continue using Stevia, Sucralose, and other types of sweeteners without worrying about hair loss.

 Can eating too much fried food cause hair loss?